 Aqaba & Around

-The village that has sprung up around Petra is Wadi Musa (Valley of Moses), formerly known as Elji but now named after the valley it follows.
-It's a patchy mass of hotels, restaurants and shops stretching about 5km down from 'Ain Musa to the main entrance of Petra.
+The village that has sprung up around Petra is called Wadi Musa (Valley of Moses).
+It’s an easy-going assemblage of hotels, restaurants and shops stretching about 5km from ‘Ain Musa (Moses’ Spring) to the main entrance of Petra at the bottom of the wadi.
+Wadi Musa’s fortunes depend almost entirely on tourism.

 Wadi Rum & Around